 Who shat on the floor at my wedding?

-A comedy podcast from Who shat on the floor at my wedding?
+A true crime, culture, society, comedy podcast from Who shat on the floor at my wedding?

 A true story involving two brides and one turd.
 What do you do if someone defecates on the floor at your wedding?
 Re-evaluate your friends and family?
 No, you launch an investigation to find who did it.
 Join the brides, Helen Mclaughlin and Karen Whitehouse, and the extremely under-qualified “Detective” Lauren Kilby, as they interrogate wedding guests, hook bridesmaids up to polygraph machines and speak with top forensic experts in an attempt to crack the case.
 Because crime is not a laughing matter.
 Well, maybe except for this one.

 This podcast may use tracking and attribution and dynamic content insertion